 If you edit or create a resolution preset in Harmony, your resolution presets file will be saved as resolution.xml, in the same directory, and the presets will be defined in XML format.
 From that point on, the resolution.conf file will be ignored.
-Therefore, if you want to manually edit your resolution presets for a database, an environment or a job, and the corresponding directory contains both a resolution.conf and a resolution.xml file, you must edit the resolution.xml file.
+Therefore, if you want to manually edit your resolution presets for a database, an environment or a job, and the corresponding directory contains both a resolution.conf and a resolution.xml file.